luky1971/g_dice/README.md

 -f1 and -f2: Specify the two trajectory files (xtc, trr, and pdb files are supported).
 -n1 and -n2: Specify optional index (.ndx) files to select atom groups.
--eta_atom: Specify the name of the output file.
+-eta_atom: Specify the name of the output file (default is eta_atom.dat).
 -g and -c: Specify your own gamma and C parameters for svm-train.